DiD92/transactioner/README.md

 Although not implemented, it could be possible to load the file in chunks, but since a 1.000.000 record CSV barely takes 30 MB, it has not been considered worth it.

+In order to attain a higher speed in the hashing rate, the code uses the `twox-hash` crate which implements the `XxHash` algorithm, which gives up being cryptographically secure in order to obtain higher hashing rates, which in this application is considered a priority.

 ### Maintanabilty